mmoershe/dis22_project2_abgabe/3_block/README.md

 Training and generation was done on an **AMD RX 7800XT (_16GB of Vram_)** on **Arch Linux** / **Ubuntu 24.04.02**, using **ROCm 6.4** and the **PyTorch Nightly** version to match the ROCm version.
 We used Meta's **Llama3.2 (3B)** as our base model, because it's relatively new, very small in size, yet powerful (enough).

-The cluster of queries we trained our model on had to be converted to a "question-answer" structure.
+In preparation for the training, the cluster of queries had to be converted to a "question - answer" structure.
+We ended up with a total of _2610_ "question - answer" pairs, where we simply used "Output:" as the 'question' every time.
-This way a _Keyphrase_ was introduced in training, which the model recognizes before generating an answer that is based on the LoRA training.
+Thus a _Keyphrase_ was introduced in training, which the model recognizes before generating an answer that is based on the LoRA training.
 This is the reason our prompt is structured like this:

 ```python